Logotipo de HL

 Passage of the New York Adult Survivors Act

-Advocates of the Adult Survivors Act say that victims need time to process their sexual assault, fear, and trauma.
+Advocates of the Adult Survivors Act said that victims need time to process their sexual assault, fear, and trauma.
 Many victims fail to report sexual violence or even sexual harassment for fear of retaliation or social repercussions.
 Some may not even realize an incident qualifies as sexual assault until years later.

 In 2019, the New York Legislature separately extended the statute of limitations for lawsuits pertaining to sex crimes.
-Though the change does not apply retroactively to earlier cases where the statute of limitation already expired, the one-year window created by the Adult Survivors Act is designed to give survivors an opportunity to seek justice and accountability from their abusers.
+Though the change does not apply retroactively to earlier cases where the statute of limitation has already expired, the one-year window created by the Adult Survivors Act was designed to give survivors an opportunity to seek justice and accountability from their abusers.

 If you are a former gynecological patient of Hadden and he exhibited sexual misconduct during your examinations, you may be eligible to receive significant compensation for your traumatic experience.
-Our team of professional sexual assault attorneys is well-versed in claims against hospitals and healthcare providers, including claims against Dr. Hadden.
+Our team of professional sexual assault attorneys is well-versed in claims against hospitals and healthcare providers, including claims against the former Dr. Hadden.
 We can help you with your legal claim.

-Timeline of Dr. Robert Hadden Lawsuits
+Timeline of Robert Hadden Lawsuits

 1990